Haveadream1/tic-tac-toe/README.md

 Online game where we can host a local party with a second player or with a bot.
 We can choose and change the sign at each round, continue the game or go back to the home screen.
 ## Goal
 The goal is to store the gameboard as an array inside an object using a little as possible of global code.
+All by avoiding global code, so most elements are created with JS and added to the DOM.
 ## Preview
 [Tic Tac Toe](http://127.0.0.1:3000/index.html)